Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Winter December – February Daytime: 5°C – 10°C (41°F – 50°F) Daytime: -10°C – -5°C (14°F – 23°F) -15°C to -25°C (-5°F to -13°F) Cold, snowfall, icy trails, shorter days

-Everest Three Pass Trek Elevation Profile (How High can the Highs Be!)
+Everest Three Pass Trek Elevation Profile

-The Everest Three Pass Trek is a challenging high-altitude adventure that involves significant elevation changes as trekkers navigate through the Khumbu region and cross three high passes: Renjo La (5,360 m), Cho La (5,420 m), and Kongma La (5,535 m).
-Starting from Lukla (2,860 m), the trek ascends and descends through valleys, requiring trekkers to gain substantial altitude each day, often between 600 m to 800 m, before dropping down to lower sleeping points.
-Acclimatization days in places like Namche Bazaar (3,440 m) and Dingboche (4,410 m) are crucial to help the body adjust to the thinning air and fluctuating elevations encountered while traversing these high passes and reaching viewpoints like Kala Patthar (5,545 m) and Gokyo Ri (5,357 m), before the final descent back to Lukla.
+The Everest Three Pass Trek is a challenging high-altitude adventure that involves significant elevation changes as you navigate through the Khumbu region and cross three high passes: Renjo La (5,360 meters), Cho La (5,420 meters), and Kongma La (5,535 meters).
+Starting from Lukla (2,840 meters), the trek ascends and descends through valleys.
+Thus, you gain substantial altitude each day, often between 600 meters to 800 meters, before dropping down to lower sleeping points.

-Everest Three Passes Trek Permits (Every Officer's Obsession)
+Everest Three Passes Trek Permits

 Like in any other Everest Region Treks, you will need two major permits to take the Everest Three Passes Trek.
 They are: